Super Singer 9

 Super Singer Season 9 is a 2022–2023 Indian Tamil-language reality television singing competition show.
 The ninth season of Super Singer, which airs on Star Vijay and streams on Disney+ Hotstar, telecasts every Saturday and Sunday at 6:30 pm, which started from 19 November 2022.
 MRF Vapocure Paints is the main sponsor for this season.

 Makapa Anand and Priyanka Deshpande return as hosts once again for this season.
 The judging panel consists of four popular playback singers, Anuradha Sriram, P. Unnikrishnan, Benny Dayal, and Shweta Mohan.

 The Grand Finale was held on 25 June 2023.
 At the finals, Aruna Sivaya was the title winner.
-Aruna is the first woman to become the title winner of Super Singer.
+Aruna is the first woman to become the title winner of Super Singer.Priya Jerson emerged as the Runner up of the season and Prasana as 2nd Runner up.